In All the Right Places: Critical reception

-Alan Jones from Music Week gave it four out of five and named it Pick of the Week, writing that "this typically soulful and sophisticated performance lacks the power of some of her previous singles".
+Alan Jones from Music Week gave it a score of four out of five and named it Pick of the Week, writing that "this typically soulful and sophisticated performance lacks the power of some of her previous singles".
 R.S.
 Murthi from New Straits Times stated that Stansfield "acquits herself with style and grace" on tunes like "In All the Right Places".
-James Hamilton from the RM Dance Update described it as an "attractive" and "swaying" ballad.
-Damon Albarn and Alex James of Blur reviewed the song for Smash Hits, giving it five out of five.
+James Hamilton from the Record Mirror Dance Update described it as an "attractive" and "swaying" ballad.
+Damon Albarn and Alex James of Blur reviewed the song for Smash Hits, giving it a full score of five out of five.
 James said, "I think this is really good.
 She's really British.
 She's our Whitney Houston.
 It's so tasteful, understated and undramatic."

 Music video

 A black-and-white music video was produced to promote the single, directed by English photographer Nick Brandt.
 It depicts Stansfield lying on a divan while she performs the song.
 In between, there are clips from the Indecent Proposal movie (also they are in black-and-white).
 In other scenes, the singer stands in the room and/or leans towards the wall.
 Later she is seen hovering in the air over the divan, while she sings.
-As the video ends, Stansfields again lies on the divan.
-It was later published on Stansfield's official YouTube channel in November 2009.
-The video has amassed more than 840,000 views as of December 2022.
+The video was later made available on Stansfield's official YouTube channel in November 2009.